 However, the biggest issue with plasma rockets is producing enough electricity to convert gases into plasma.
 And because of their relatively lower thrust, they aren’t suitable for launching heavy satellites.
-On average, a plasma rocket can produce approximately 1/2 kilograms of thrust.
-Moreover, with plasma thrusters, there is always a possibility of rocket destroying itself.
+On average, a plasma rocket can produce approximately 1/2 kilogram of thrust.
+Moreover, with plasma thrusters, there is always a possibility of rockets destroying themselves.

-VASIMR (Variable Specific Impulse Magnetoplasma Rocket) is the newest types of plasma fueled rocket propulsion engines that ionize the propellant into a plasma with the help of radio waves.
-One of the many advantages of a plasma propulsion engine is its higher specific impulse value or Isp than any other type of rockets.
+VASIMR (Variable Specific Impulse Magnetoplasma Rocket) is the newest type of plasma-fueled rocket propulsion engine that ionizes the propellant into plasma with the help of radio waves.
+One of the many advantages of a plasma propulsion engine is its higher specific impulse value or Isp than any other type of rocket.

 While plasma engines are still not entirely utilized commercially, a few small-scale versions have already been successfully deployed and tested.
 In 2011, NASA, along with a Massachusetts-based propulsion company, launched the first-ever Hall thruster (plasma) into space onboard Tacsat-2 experimental satellite.